When It Comes to Performance Issues, Know How to Give Feedback

 Tips for Providing (and Training Employees) Effective Feedback

-At Insight, we help our clients develop strong leadership skills.
-We talk about team building and collaboration and about leadership credibility.
-We also talk about feedback and resolution—how to listen and how to achieve constructive conversations.
+We also discuss feedback and resolution—how to listen and how to engage in constructive conversations.
 Believe it or not, the feedback process is one that can make or break your organization’s ability to succeed.

 Be direct.
 Engage the employee.